-Garantia does not accumulate material income or costs from any activities other than its insurance and investment activities.
+Garantia does not accumulate material income or expenses from any activities other than its insurance and investment activities.

-At the end of 2019, Garantia had rental and leasing liabilities resulting from rents and leases payable in upcoming financial periods that amounted to EUR 0.8 (0.9) million.
-Rental and leasing liabilities comprised the rental and leas e expenses for business premises, company cars, IT equipment and office machines.
+At the end of 2020, Garantia had rental and leasing liabilities resulting from rents and leases payable in upcoming financial periods that amounted to EUR 0.5 (0.8) million.
+Rental and leasing liabilities comprised the rental and lease expenses for business premises, company cars, IT equipment and office machines.
 The leasing agreements are operating leases by nature.